 San Francisco, California

-Alcatraz Prison Museum National Park is located on Alcatraz Island that can be found in the middle San Francisco Bay; right next to Angel Island.
+Alcatraz Prison Museum National Park is located on Alcatraz Island, in the middle San Francisco Bay, right next to Angel Island.

 - The Ghost Hunter’s Field Guide

 by Rich Newman

 - Haunted Places: The National Directory

 by Dennis William Hauck

 John Gattuso Series Editor